 6. Now you can check on your PC, network icon is active on PC right at the bottom.

-You are ready to surf the internet now.
+You are ready to surf the internet from mobile now.
 Open your browser on PC, you can use either Chrome, Mozilla firefox, IE, Opera or Safari.
 If you are experiencing slow surfing speed you can consider stopping background data on your smartphone.